-In this example, we'll use Handlebars to pre-compile a mod's HTML.
+In this example, we'll use Handlebars (opens new window) to pre-compile a mod's HTML.

-Click Settings at the top of the page, then visit the Fields tab.
+Click the code icon (< >) to edit the mod's code, then visit the Fields tab.

 Add 2 fields to your mod: